WebOfTrust/ietf-cesr-proof/draft-pfeairheller-cesr-proof.md

 ## CESR Attachments

-The specification adds 2 *Counter Four Character Codes* to the Master Code Table [TODO: add reference here] and 1 *Small Variable Raw Size Code Type* to the Master Code Table (which results in 3 new code entries):
+The specification adds 2 *Counter Four Character Codes* to the Master Code Table and 1 *Small Variable Raw Size Code Type* to the Master Code Table (which results in 3 new code entries):

 |   Code   | Description                                                                         | Code Length | Count or Index Length | Total Length |